Naturalclar/vsw/README.md

 - **Ayu Light** - A simple light theme with soft pastel colors
 - **Winter is Coming (Light)** - A light theme with soft blue pastel colors

+### Vivid Themes

+Bright, vibrant color themes with high contrast and bold colors.
+Use the `vivid` command to access these themes.

+Available vivid themes:

+- **Neon Lights** - A vibrant dark theme with neon accents
+- **Synthwave** - A retro-futuristic theme with bright colors
+- **Cyberpunk** - A high-contrast theme with electric colors
+- **Tropical** - A bright theme with vivid tropical colors
+- **Candy** - A colorful theme with sweet candy colors

+### Color Themes

+Themes based on specific colors for a focused color palette.
+Use the `color` command to access these themes.

+#### Dark Color Themes:

+- **Ruby Red** - A dark theme with rich red accents
+- **Emerald Green** - A dark theme with vibrant green accents
+- **Sapphire Blue** - A dark theme with deep blue accents
+- **Royal Purple** - A dark theme with elegant purple accents
+- **Sunset Orange** - A dark theme with warm orange accents
+- **Chocolate Brown** - A dark theme with earthy brown accents

+#### Light Color Themes:

+- **Cherry Red** - A light theme with bright red accents
+- **Mint Green** - A light theme with fresh green accents
+- **Sky Blue** - A light theme with clear blue accents
+- **Lavender Purple** - A light theme with soft purple accents
+- **Peach Orange** - A light theme with gentle orange accents
+- **Caramel Brown** - A light theme with warm brown accents

 ## How It Works

 VSW modifies the `.vscode/settings.json` file in your current repository to set the `workbench.colorTheme` property.
-For pastel themes with custom colors, it also sets the `workbench.colorCustomizations` and `editor.tokenColorCustomizations` properties in the same file.
+For pastel, vivid, and color themes with custom colors, it also sets the `workbench.colorCustomizations` and `editor.tokenColorCustomizations` properties in the same file.
 This allows you to have different themes and color customizations for different projects.

 Favorite themes are stored in a configuration file in your home directory (`~/.vsw/config.json`), but the actual theme settings and color customizations are always repository-specific.